HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 > !Note
 >
-> **Associated field description**: The table uses the field associated with the JOIN query, for example: SELECT * FROM Persons INNER JOIN Orders ON Persons.id = Orders.oid, then the id is the associated key of Persons, and oid is the associated key of Orders
+> **Associated field description:** The table uses the field associated with the JOIN query, for example: SELECT * FROM Persons INNER JOIN Orders ON Persons.id = Orders.oid, then the id is the associated key of Persons, and oid is the associated key of Orders

 ![](assets/hotdb-management/image311.jpeg)